-- (b) the carrying out of the instructions given under the order for the number of hours specified in it; or - (c) service of a period of imprisonment imposed under paragraph 5 or 6 of Schedule 3. - (9) Schedule 3, which makes further provision in relation to supervised activity orders, has effect. - (10) The references in this Article to a sum adjudged to be paid by or imposed on a conviction include a reference to a sum treated for the purposes of any statutory provision as if it were a sum so adjudged or imposed; and the reference in paragraph (1) to the time of sentencing is accordingly to be read as a reference to the time when the liability arose. - (11) In this Article and Schedule 3, "supervising officer" means a probation officer assigned in accordance with rules made under paragraph 7 of Schedule 3.". - (2) In Schedule 3 to the Criminal Justice (Northern Ireland) Order 2008 (supervised activity orders: further provisions), in paragraph 1(a), omit ", or will be residing when the order comes into force,". - (3) In each of paragraphs 2(3), 5(4)(b) and 6(1)(b) of that Schedule, for "45(3)" substitute "45(4)". - (4) In paragraph 3 of that Schedule (the cross-heading before which is omitted), in sub-paragraph (1), for "comes into force" substitute "is made". - (5) In paragraph 4(2) of that Schedule, for the words from "the offender has carried out" to the end substitute "it is discharged in accordance with Article 45(8)". - (6) In paragraph 5(1) of that Schedule, before "the lay magistrate may" insert "or that the offender, having chosen to pay the outstanding amount, is in default on the payment,". - (7) In paragraph 5(4) of that Schedule- - (a) before "the court may" insert "or that the offender is in default as mentioned in sub-paragraph (1),", and - (b) for paragraph (a) substitute- - "(a) revoke the order and impose such period of imprisonment not exceeding 35 days as the court considers appropriate;".
+- (b) the carrying out of the instructions given under the order for the number of hours specified in it; or - (c) service of a period of imprisonment imposed under paragraph 5 or 6 of Schedule 3. - (9) Schedule 3, which makes further provision in relation to supervised activity orders, has effect. - (10) The references in this Article to a sum adjudged to be paid by or imposed on a conviction include a reference to a sum treated for the purposes of any statutory provision as if it were a sum so adjudged or imposed; and the reference in paragraph (1) to the time of sentencing is accordingly to be read as a reference to the time when the liability arose. - (11) But the references in this Article to a sum adjudged to be paid by or imposed on a conviction do not include a reference to an amount payable under a confiscation order under Part 4 of the Proceeds of Crime Act 2002. - (12) In this Article and Schedule 3, "supervising officer", in relation to a supervised activity order, means a probation officer with responsibility for supervising the carrying out of the requirements of the order.". - (2) In Schedule 3 to the Criminal Justice (Northern Ireland) Order 2008 (supervised activity orders: further provisions), in paragraph 1(a), omit ", or will be residing when the order comes into force,". - (3) In each of paragraphs 2(3), 5(4)(b) and 6(1)(b) of that Schedule, for "45(3)" substitute "45(4)". - (4) In paragraph 3 of that Schedule (the cross-heading before which is omitted), in sub-paragraph (1), for "comes into force" substitute "is made". - (5) In paragraph 4(2) of that Schedule, for the words from "the offender has carried out" to the end substitute "it is discharged in accordance with Article 45(8)". - (6) In paragraph 5(1) of that Schedule, before "the lay magistrate may" insert "or that the offender, having chosen to pay the outstanding amount, is in default on the payment,". - (7) In paragraph 5(4) of that Schedule- - (a) before "the court may" insert "or that the offender is in default as mentioned in sub-paragraph (1),", and - (b) for paragraph (a) substitute- - "(a) revoke the order and impose such period of imprisonment not exceeding 35 days as the court considers appropriate;".